isomerpages/pa-cdcnw-deprecated/_about-us/Vision And Mission.md

 A Caring and Healthy North West Community

 **Mission**
-(a) Aggregator of Needs and Resources
+A\.
+Aggregator of Needs and Resources
-(b) Builder of Capability/Capacity in Partners
+B\.
+Builder of Capability/Capacity in Partners
-(c) Connector of Communities
+C\.
+Connector of Communities

 **Strategic Directions**
 1\.
 Strengthen Social Infrastructure